-Measurement category Output Impedance Ω
+Measurement category Output impedance

+Ω

 III and IV 2

-il 12 (see note)
+II 12 (see note)

+NOTE Resistance can be added in series with a lower impedance generator to raise the impedance to the appropriate value.

 Conformity is checked by the above test.
 After the test there shall be no sign of overload, nor degradation of performance of a component.